This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Health Hazards

+These pathogens can be transmitted to humans and other animals through contact with contaminated soil, water, or other surfaces.
 Children are particularly vulnerable to these pathogens, as they are more likely to play on the ground and put their hands in their mouths.
 If children come into contact with dog poop, they are at risk of contracting serious illnesses and even blindness.

 Is Bagging & Binning Really Better for Our Planet?

-While the idea of generating waste in the form of poo bags is not ideal, picking up and appropriately disposing of our dogs' faeces is needed to protect our environment and prevent further harm to our already damaged natural ecosystems.
+While the idea of generating waste in the form of poo bags is not ideal, picking up and appropriately disposing of our dogs' faeces is needed to protect our environment and prevent further harm to our already threatened natural ecosystems.

 Using poo bags that actively help the environment, such as ReSEAcled Poo Bags, mean we reduce the harm we create by bagging and binning.

 You may also consider composting your dog waste at home if you have the space and resources to do so.
-This blog post outlines how to do so safely.

 Conclusion

 Dog poop may seem like a harmless inconvenience, it may even seem 'natural' to leave it in the environment.
+But dog poo poses serious environmental and health risks.

 Advocate "Bag It & Bin It", and use poo bags that are better for our planet.